anustg/Solar_concentrator_optics/README.md

 # Introduction

-This repository contains Python scripts for photogremmetry ...
+This repository contains Python scripts for photogrammetry ...

 (To be added)